venamax/dataincubator/spark/README.md

 Return a list, whose ith element correspond to ith hour (e.g. 0 -> midnight, 1 -> 1:00, etc.)

+**Note** When using the SimpleDateFormat class, it's important to account for your machine's local time zone - our policy will be to use GMT eg:
+`hourFormat.setTimeZone(TimeZone.getTimeZone("GMT"))`

 Question: What biases are present in our result, that we don't account for?
 How would we handle this?